Rendőrség

 The Rendőrség (/hu/, Police) is the national civil law enforcement agency of Hungary and is governed by the Interior Ministry.
 It was formerly established under the Hungarian People's Republic in 1955, formally known as the Magyar Népköztársaság Rendőrsége (lit.
 'Police of the Hungarian People's Republic').

-Law Enforcement in Hungary (1949–2006)

 From the establishment of the Hungarian People's Republic in 1949 to the democratic era after 1989, Hungary’s law enforcement institutions evolved significantly.
 During the socialist period, law enforcement was a tool of political repression under direct party control.
 After the fall of communism, democratic reforms led to the restructuring of police and internal security agencies, culminating in the emergence of modern institutions by the early 2000s.